dhermes/tailsk8s/10-adding-control-plane-node.md

 - `/var/data/tailsk8s-bootstrap/kube-config.yaml`
 - `/var/data/tailsk8s-bootstrap/tailscale-api-key`

-To actually bring up the cluster, copy over the inputs from the jump host, run the script on the control plane node and then copy back the outputs to the jump host:
+To actually join the cluster, copy over the inputs from the jump host, and then run the script on the control plane node:

 ```bash
 SSH_TARGET=dhermes@eager-jennings